Stripe Connect is a payment solution for marketplaces that lets you process customer payments to multiple vendors.

 Today, we're releasing MultiMerch 8.20 that extends Stripe Connect capabilities to support Direct and Destination charges.

-Considering automating your online marketplace with Stripe?
+Considering automating your platform with Stripe to build a sustainable business model?
 Here's what you can do with MultiMerch 8.20 and Stripe:

 Automatically transfer customer payments to vendors' Stripe accounts

 When you're running a multi vendor marketplace, processing customer payments and paying your vendors is one of the more complex processes you'll deal with.